William Cooper (priest): Missionary work

-Eventually he found that he could no longer ride a horse, and his doctor advised him to seek a change of climate, so in 1877 he returned to Australia.
-However, with an ailing wife, and worn out by his own labours, his thoughts naturally turned back to his native land.
+After seven years he could no longer ride a horse, and his doctor advised him a change of climate, so in 1877 he returned to Australia.
+After a short time he returned to Ireland where he became an SPG deputation preacher and lecturer.

-At Home once more, Cooper became an SPG deputation preacher and lecturer.
-But his restless spirit would not let him rest for long in such a humdrum occupation, so in 1883, he gladly volunteered for a special SPG mission to Canada.
-His tasks included caring for thousands of British emigrants as well as founding the Church Emigration Society.
+By 1883, his health had recovered and he volunteered for a special SPG mission to Canada.
+His work included caring for thousands of British emigrants as well as founding the Church Emigration Society.